rudidude86/gura-lang.github.io/documents/Syntax.md

 ### {{ page.chapter }}.1.7.
 Symbol and Expression

-An identifier preceded by a back quote is called a Symbol and creates an instance of `symbol` data type.
+A symbol preceded by a back quote creates an instance of `symbol` data type.

     `foo  `bar

-Each Symbol has a unique number that is assigned at parsing phase, which enables quick identification between Symbols.
+Each values of `symbol` data type has a unique number that is assigned at parsing phase, which enables quick identification between them.

 Any other elements that has a back quote appended ahead is called an Expression and creates an instance of `expr` data type.